ChenchengLiang/DragonLi/README.md

 This will create a `mlruns` folder in the root path of this project to monitor and store all information while training.
 The terminal to run this command should not be closed until the training finished.

+Then, we initialize the training by

+    sh train_initial.sh

+This